Chackoya/GGPoker_Test/README.md

 It's possible to watch the bot accessing the IPMA website, for that, open the following url: http://localhost:7901/

+After opening the url, it's necessary to login, just enter the testing password: "secret".

+After that you can watch the Selenium script running (headless=False)

 ![alt text](doc_images/image-3-novnc.png)

 ## Notes